Popcore/verisart/README.md

 ```
 curl -H "X-User-Email: user2@email.com" -X POST -d '{"title": "cert2", "year": 2018, "note": "some other notes"}' http://0.0.0.0:9091/certificates
 ```
+Please note the user of the `X-User-Email` header, which is required for authenticating the user.
+Not including the header will prodice an error.

-Both commands should return the certificate that was generated or an error.
+Both commands should return the certificate that was generated or an error message explaining what went wrong.
 If all went well the output should look something like
 ```json
 {